emcwhirter-usgs/geomag-algorithms/docs/KUSGS_usage.md

 UTC 00:00.
 Each observatory has an adopted scale, which is a multiple of the Niemegk observatory’s scale shown below.
 This scale is used to translate the K variation nano-Tesla (nT) value of the data onto a 0 to 9 integer scale.
-The “Range” represents this nT cutoff for each “KValue”.
+The “Range” represents the nT cutoff for each “KValue”.

     Range:    0     5     10    20    40    70    120   200   330   500
     KValue:   0     1     2     3     4     5     6     7     8     9

 For the Niemegk observatory, this means that a K variation below 5nT yields K=0, a K variation below 10nT yields K=1 and so on.

+### K Sum ###

+K Sum is one of the output parameters for validating daily outputs.
+It is the sum of the 8 K values within a given day after first truncating each of them.

 ## Practical Considerations ##